NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

   - Focus on spine surgery (worst case scenario).
   - Assess intraoperative ultrasound for spine surgery, and perform 3D reconstruction using trackers.
   - Build an ultrasound phantom to validate the setup.
 It should include the spine and surrouding main vessels (aorta!)
-  - Use VR to navigate the model and US-3D volume.
+  - Use VR to navigate the model and US-3D volume to locate blood vessels, muscle or cartilage during tumor resection

 Project #3: Postponed for reevaluation.